The drug and alcohol policy can be found here.

 In the event the fire alarm sounds, students must exit the building immediately.
 Failure to do so is considered a violation of the Fire Hazard/Smoking Policy.
 Students must understand that even though fire alarms may be an inconvenience and a frustration, it should never be assumed an alarm is false.
 Students may re-enter the building only after the building has been inspected by the Residence Life Staff and/or Fire Department officials.
 The Residence Life Office will conduct fire drills throughout the year to acquaint and remind students of proper evacuation procedures.

-Further information regarding residence hall quiet hours can be found in the Caldwell College C-Book.
+Further information regarding residence hall quiet hours can be found in the Caldwell University C-Book.

 Room changes can be made twice during the academic year.
 During the first two weeks of each semester, students may apply for a room change.
 Students interested in changing rooms are responsible for negotiating their own room changes, and any changes must agreeable to all parties involved.
 If agreeable, all parties that will be making the room change must obtain a Permission To Move Form from their RAs.
-They will submit the completed form to their RDA for approval.
+They will submit the completed form to the Director or Hall Coordinator of Residence Life for approval.
 If approved, the student will be able to make the move.

-Consolidation: Caldwell College Residence Life Department reserves the right to consolidate vacancies by requiring any student to move to a different but comparable space.
+Consolidation: Caldwell University Residence Life Department reserves the right to consolidate vacancies by requiring any student to move to a different but comparable space.